F5-use-cases/f5-rs-docs/docs/solutions/devsecops/module1/lab1.rst

 1.4.2 identify the WAF blocked page response:
 **************************

-scroll to the bottom of the page, you should see the response with "request rejected", and the failure reason as "unexpected response returned"
+scroll to the bottom of the page, you should see the response with :guilabel:`request rejected`, and the failure reason as :guilabel:`unexpected response returned`

 this is an indication that ASM has blocked the request. in our case it is a false positive.